-- Tune in the station you want. - Press the SET button.
-(SET appears in the VF display for a few seconds). - Within 5 seconds, press one of the five pushbuttons to store the station.
+- Tune in the desired station. - Press the SET pushbutton.
+(SET appears in the VF display for a few seconds.) - Within 5 seconds, push one of the four pushbuttons to store the station.
 Whenever you press that button, the preset station will return.